msp1974/homeassistant-jlrincontrol/README.md

 2. To enable logging of the attributes and status data in the debug log, set the debug data option in config options with debugging turned on as above.

 ## Change Log

+### v3.0.0

+- Added switches and buttons for key services
+- Added support for guardian, service and tansport modes
+- Added diagnostics download
+- UOMs now come from JLR app settings
+- Major rewrites of the integration code

 ### v2.2.5